A Columbia Entrepreneurship, Fundação Lemann, and SIPA initiative

 Improving education through Design Thinking and innovative technology solutions.

 There is no greater social equalizer or pathway to upward mobility than education.
 But for so many children in our global society, a meaningful education is out of reach.
 Join the EdTech Design Challenge 2019, a semester-long design challenge where 12 Columbia University students from across disciplines will work with clients solving deeply entrenched K-12 education challenges in Brazil.

-In October of 2017 the Columbia Entrepreneurship Design Studio and SIPA’s Center for Development Economics and Policy selected twenty-four students from across seven Columbia-affiliated schools, to join with 12 Brazilian entrepreneurs, selected by Fundação Lemann, to embark on the EdTech Design Challenge 2017, a 7-month initiative designed to generate tech-based businesses, products, and programs that solve deeply entrenched K-12 education problems.
+In October of 2017, the Columbia Entrepreneurship Design Studio and SIPA’s Center for Development Economics and Policy selected 24 students from across seven Columbia-affiliated schools to join with 12 Brazilian entrepreneurs, selected by Fundação Lemann, to embark on the EdTech Design Challenge 2017.
+This 7-month initiative is designed to generate tech-based businesses, products, and programs that solve deeply entrenched K-12 education problems.